monahanj/medaka_embryo_heartRate/README.md

 ## Usage
 ```
-usage: python segment_heart.py [-h] -i INDIR [-t FRAME_FORMAT] -w WELL [-l LOOP] [--crop] [--no-crop] [-f FPS] -o OUT
+usage: python segment_heart.py [-h] -i INDIR [-t FRAME_FORMAT] -w WELL [-l LOOP] [--crop] [--no-crop] [-f FPS] [--slow-mode] [-p THREADS] -o OUT

--i Need to specify directory with a tiff or jpeg subdirectory
+-i Need to specify directory with a tiff or jpeg subdirectory.
--w Specify the well e.g. WE00001
+-w Specify the well e.g. WE00001.
--l specify acquistion loop e.g. LO001
+-l specify acquisition loop e.g. LO001.
--t specifies if frames are tiff or jpeg
+-t specifies if frames are tiff or jpeg.
---crop or --no-crop to specify whether or not frames need to be cropped
+--crop or --no-crop to specify whether or not frames need to be cropped.
--f can optionally specify fps, otherwise worked out in script
+-f can optionally specify fps, otherwise worked out in script.
+--slow-mode Performs Fourier Transform on every pixel in parallel.
+-p number of threads used for parallel Fourier Transforms.
 -o Output directory for analyses
 ```